-Because we can truly appreciate and define success when we find our way up in spite of insurmountable obstacle we faced.
+Because we can truly appreciate and define success when we find our way up in spite of the insurmountable obstacles we faced.

 Not the numbers of pit can cover you from going up because the mission planted in you is burning up.